Nearly geodesic surfaces are filling: Strongly filling surfaces in hyperbolic -manifolds

 in the weak$-^*$ topology, where $\mul$ is the Liouville measure supported on $\gtm$.
 Thus This implies that for sufficiently large $i$, $S_i$ intersects the central half of $\gamma$ with an angle $\geq h_1(R)$.
 Combining this with the Hausdorff convergence $\gamma_i \rightarrow\gamma$, we conclude that $S_i$ must intersect $\gamma_i$ transversally.
 Contradiction.

 Since the maximal diameter of components of $M-S_i$ tends to $0$, their maximal volume also tends to $0$.
-Thus the number of components necessarily tends to infinity. \end{proof} If a closed hyperbolic $n$-manifold $M^n$ contains a sequence of totally geodesic hypersurfaces $S_i$, since $S_i$ equidistribute by \cite{msErgodicInvariantMeasure}, the proof of \Cref{large Fuchsian component} similarly shows that $S_i$ cuts $M^n$ into components whose diameters tend to $0$.
-Each component $O$ of $M-S_i$ lifts to a convex subset of $\mathbb{H}^n$.
-If $\diam(O)<2\inj(M)$, then $O$ is contractible in $M$.
-This finishes the proof of the statement from \Cref{nearly geodesic are filling}: there exists a constant $A_0(M)$ such that every totally geodesic hypersurface whose Hausdorff measure $\geq A_0(M)$ is filling.
+Thus the number of components necessarily tends to infinity.
+If a component of $M-S_i$ has diameter $<\inj(M)$, it is contractible. \end{proof}